AdobeDocs/analytics.en/help/analyze/get-started/analytics-overview.md

 ## Analysts

-While Adobe Analytics is designed with data analysts in mind, anyone can use Adobe Analytics to gain actionable insights about the way customers interact with their sites or apps.
+While anyone in an organization can use Adobe Analytics to gain actionable insights about customer behavior across websites and apps, Adobe Analytics is designed with data analysts in mind.

+Share projects and help [end users](#end-users) (non-analysts) in their organizations understand the data that is gathered

 ### Build projects in Analysis Workspace